Cscgroup-twenty/notify-me/README.md

 **NOTIFYME**

-This app allows creation of groups to send and receive notifications about certain topics.
+The **NOTIFYME APP** allows users to create, join groups send and receive notifications about certain topics.

 **CONTRIBUTORS AND THEIR CONTRIBUTIONS**